nigels-com/glew/README.md

 a bug report.
 The output of `glewinfo` can be quite useful for discussion also.

-Generally GLEW is released once a year, around the time of the Siggraph computer graphics conference.
+Generally GLEW is usually released once a year, around the time of the Siggraph computer graphics conference.
 If you're not using the current release version of GLEW, be sure to check if the issue or bug is fixed there.